 All students are expected to check their email accounts regularly.
-A student's failure to check and maintain his or her account on a regular basis will not be accepted as an excuse for missing information, dates, and/or deadlines.
+A student's failure to check and maintain their account on a regular basis will not be accepted as an excuse for missing information, dates, and/or deadlines.

 International students will receive all updates on immigration regulations and newsletters through their Oklahoma City University email accounts.